conceptadev/rockets-starter/README.md

 The simplest way to change the connection settings is by exporting the `DATABASE_URL` env variable like the following example.

+> For both examples below, you will need to modify the the `DATABASE_URL` to match your environment.

 ```bash
 export DATABASE_URL=postgresql://postgres:postgres@localhost:5432/rockets-starter
 ```